-Today, the town of Chapel-en-le-Frith is a small rural town with a historic core and a range of independent shops and services, including award winning cafes and restaurants, supermarkets, and visitor accommodation
+Today, the town of Chapel-en-le-Frith is a small rural town with a historic core and a range of independent shops and services, including award winning cafes and restaurants, supermarkets, and great places to stay.

-All parking within the town is free.
-Chapel is home to one of the Peak District's principal traditional carnivals, (June); one of Derbyshire's largest well dressing festivals (July); traditional May Day in the Market Place and hosts other events such as Proms in the Park (Aug).
+Chapel is home to one of the Peak District's principal traditional carnivals, held in June; one of Derbyshire's largest well dressing festivals in July; traditional May Day in the Market Place and hosts other events such as Proms in the Park (Aug).

 The popular Old Town Trail is a free self guided walking trail of Chapel's historic centre, featuring the 13th Century Church of St. Thomas Becket where 1,500 Scottish soldiers were imprisoned and starved during the Civil War; 18th Century Church Brow and the traditional Market Place with stocks and ancient cross.
 Trail leaflets available at local outlets.